eclipse-iceoryx/iceoryx/iceoryx_integrationtest/Readme.md

 # Iceoryx Systemtests

 ## Introduction
-To ensure quality standards in iceoryx, we are using automated testing to verify functionality on unittest and integrationtest level.
+To ensure quality standards in iceoryx, we are using automated testing to verify functionality on unittest and integrationtest level in the respective components.
-Additionally we need to make sure that the customer-facing API is functional and system-level requirements are fulfilled.
+Additionally we need to make sure that the customer-facing API is functional and software integration specifications are fulfilled.
+Test focus is here on SWE.5 according to ASPICE.

 For that purpose we bring in tests which simulate customer behavior to have automatic testing of (Mis)Use-cases.
 As testing framework we use the [launch_testing](https://github.com/ros2/launch/tree/master/launch_testing) framework from ROS 2.